oliver-batchelor/ellipsoid-playground/README.md

-Random code snippets to do with ellipsoids and gaussian splatting.
+Random code snippets and workings out to do with ellipsoids and gaussian splatting.